Code-Institute-Submissions/sypw/README.md

 * Gmail to send real messages in Production;
 * Developer Tools (build-in feature of Google Chrome), that allowed me to apply all the changes I intened to make and to see their effects (or lack of effect in many cases) immediately;
 * [jshint](https://jshint.com/) for final, automatic tests of my JavaScript (although it does not recognise the jQuery);
+* To beautify my code I used [that program](https://codebeautify.org/)
+* [Stripe](https://stripe.com/gb) to enable payment system

+# Testing

+During the process of creations of SYPW, I was constantly testing all new functionalities using both, GitPod and Google Chrome Dev Tools.
+Some of those tests effects I alrady described in Forum section.
+Sometimes painful process of constant manual tests, was rewarded with all intended functionality to work in harmony, and (hopefully) giving nice and smooth User Experience.

+I also done some automatic tests form my static files and al HTML.
+It's worth to mention, that because of use Jinja language, most of HTML validators recognize it as an error and don't want to cooperate any more.

+Another interesting issue that I encountered while testing, was that all Forum Topics stopped working, once I introduced automatic user adding function.
+It happened because previous version allowed User to Write any name as an author, so they did not match tho ones in database.
+To fix that I had to turn back all the changes, delete all Topics and then start again.
+Luckily I did not push changes to Heroku yet, so I had time to clear the Forum in Production, before error occured.

+# Deployment
+I used Heroku to store my app in production and AWS to store all media and static files.
+As it was my third project using S3 in AWS was less painful than previously, but still required me to relay on Code Institute example.

+In order to make migrations to Heroku easier, I decided to leave commented database part in settings file, as now it only require 3 clicks and paste of my database URL, instead of changing whole function, as I did before.

+In this project I did not push all of my changes to Heroku every day, like I did in my previous projects.
+Quite a few times when on the end of the day I encountered some bug or issue, I refrained from sending it to Heroku, so my live app could still work, even if dev version crushed.
+Then I pushed it to Heroku once everything (or at least most critical parts) were fixed.
+I really liked it more that way.
+Also couple times I encountered an issue in heroku app, even if it worked in Production.
+To fix that I had to set DEBUG to True in Heroku Config Vars, so I could see where the problem is.

 # Credit

-To beautify my code I used [that program](https://codebeautify.org/)

-First of all I would like to say Thank You to Scott, Tutor from Code Institute, that helped me to understand Many_to_one dependencies and fix my Forum app.
+First of all I would like to say Thank You to **Scott**, Tutor from Code Institute, that helped me to understand Many_to_one dependencies and fix my Forum app.

+I'm also grateful to my mentor, **Reuben Ferrante** for his patience and valuable feedback, that I recived quite a few times during development of SYPW.

-While making this project I was inspired by the ButiqueAdo app, which is Django project of the Code Institute, that I accomplished few weeks ago.
+While making this project I was inspired by the ButiqueAdo app, which is Django project of the Code Institute, that I accomplished in August.

-Almost all of the pictures used on this side, come from [here](www.unsplash.com), which is a great source of open source photos.
-Those that doesn't come from there, belong to me.
+Almost all of the pictures used on this side, come from [here](www.unsplash.com), which is a great source of free photos.
+Those that don't come from there, has been taken by myself.

 Idea for Calendar that only appears after you set the right vale comes from [here](https://codepen.io/tmrDevelops/pen/yHDge), but has been found [on this website](https://uicookies.com/bootstrap-calendar/)